Patents - Uzbekistan: Lexology GTDT Practice Guides

 - What is the typical timetable for a patent infringement lawsuit in the trial and appellate courts?

 - On average, it takes around three to four weeks after filing a lawsuit for the first hearing to take place in a commercial court of first instance or in an appellate or cassation court after submitting an appeal.
 It usually takes two to three months to obtain the ruling of the first instance court or the appellate or cassation court.
 The first-instance ruling can be appealed within one month from the day the ruling was announced.
-A cassation appeal can be filed within one month from the day the ruling entered into force.
-Judicial review of the appellate or cassation court rulings can take place within one year from the day the ruling was announced.
-The judicial review itself can take up to four months.
+A cassation appeal can be filed within one year from the day the appellate court’s ruling was issued.
+Repeat cassation appeal can be filed either within one year from the day the appellate court’s ruling was issued or within one month from the date of cassation court’s ruling, whichever expires later.
+The repeat cassation stage itself can take up to three months.